Citation vs. Ticket: Simply Explained (2023)

 Secured with SHA-256 Encryption

-What are violations vs citations?
+What are Violations vs Citations

+Grasping the citation vs violation distinction is crucial.
 While there’s no difference between a citation and a ticket, there’s a technical difference between violation and citation:

 If you commit a traffic violation, then you will receive a citation or ticket.
 The meaning of a traffic citation refers to the traffic law you are charged with breaking.